Hexworks/zircon/README.md

 ```

+Want to use a `SNAPSHOT`?
+Check [this Wiki page](https://github.com/Hexworks/zircon/wiki/The-release-process-and-versioning-scheme)

 ### Some rules of thumb

 Before we start there are some guidelines which can help you if you are stuck: